utkarshcmu/grafana.org/content/blog/2018-01-19-timeshift-ep30.md

 +++

 ### Welcome to TimeShift
-We're only 6 weeks away from the next GrafanaCon, and here at Grafana Labs, we're buzzing with excitement.
-We have some great talks lined up you won't want to miss.
+We're only 6 weeks away from the next GrafanaCon and here at Grafana Labs we're buzzing with excitement.
+We have some great talks lined up that you won't want to miss.

-This week's TimeShift covers Grafana's annotation functionality, monitoring with Prometheus, integrating Grafana with NetFlow and get a peek inside Stream's monitoring stack.
+This week's TimeShift covers Grafana's annotation functionality, monitoring with Prometheus, integrating Grafana with NetFlow and a peek inside Stream's monitoring stack.
 Enjoy!

 <hr />
 #### Latest Stable Release